hbedros/data622-assignment4/research-paper.md

 What drives academic success, and how does mental health play a role?
 Our research dives into this compelling question by examining two unique datasets that shed light on the intricate relationship between students' mental well-being and their academic achievement.
 We specifically focused on understanding depression's impact on student life and exploring how various factors influence academic performance.

 ## Our Data Journey
-We worked with two fascinating datasets from Kaggle that capture different aspects of student life:
+We worked with two datasets from Kaggle that capture different aspects of student life:

 The first dataset tells the story of roughly 300 students, examining how depression intertwines with various aspects of their lives – from how much they sleep to what they eat, and how they handle academic pressure.

 The second dataset brings us insights from about 250 students, painting a picture of their mental health landscape alongside their academic journey, measured through their cumulative GPA.

 ### Data Preparation and Cleaning
-Our data preparation process was thorough and methodical:
+Our data preparation process followed the below approach:

 For Dataset 1 (Depression):
 - We standardized column names and cleaned inconsistencies